LedgerHQ/wallet-api/spec/rpc/README.md

 - `exchangeType (ExchangeType)`: used by the exchange transport to discern between swap/sell/fund
 - `swapId (string)`: (Swap) Live identifier of the swap used by backend
 - `rate (number)`: (Swap) Rate provider used in the transaction
+- `tokenCurrency (string)`: New token used not listed by wallet-api yet

 #### Request

 ```json